-Besides, if Nama Panko are deep-fried in oil, the resulting texture becomes pleasantly crispy thanks to the moisture contained in the bread crumbs.
+Since Nama Panko is undried and fresh, the breadcrumbs are voluminous and can make the food coated with them more gorgeous.
+Besides, once Nama Panko is deep-fried in oil, the resulting texture becomes pleasantly crispy thanks to the moisture contained in the bread crumbs.

 As a coating, Nama Panko is suitable for deep-fried dishes or “Agemono (揚げ物)” whose food materials are raw, such as Ebi Furai, Tonkatsu, and croquette, for the food with Nama Panko coating is slowly cooked through.